telerik/maui-docs/controls/slider/styling/labels-styling.md

 * `LabelStyleSelector`(`Telerik.Maui.Controls.IStyleSelector`)&mdash;Defines a selector that can apply different styles to different labels.

-Here is a quick example on how the `LabelStyleSelector` can be applied to set separate styles to the labels according to the `Value` property.
+Here is a quick example on how the `LabelStyleSelector` can be applied to set separate styles to the labels according to the `Value` and `OriginValue` properties:

-**1.** Create a custom style selector class which inherits from `Telerik.Maui.Controls.IStyleSelector`:
+**1.** Create a custom style selector class which inherits from `Telerik.Maui.Controls.IStyleSelector` - the style selector sets `InsideRangeStyle` to the labels that correspond to the slider's range track (between `OriginValue` and `Value`) and `OutsideRangeStyle` to all the other labels.

 <snippet id='slider-labels-styleselector-class' />